 Deploying to Production

-This page walks you through deploying a single node cluster for production use, which requires a few additional steps compared to development use.
+This page walks you through deploying a Core for production use, which requires a few additional steps compared to development use.

 License Keys